emersoncloud/compilers/README.md

 the derived classes.
 These functions take as arguments all of the kinds of expressions defined in the language.
 This allows the visitor to call the correct function by type.

+To evaluate an expression the `eval` function is called, which is defined in `eval.hpp`. `eval` takes an expression and returns a value.
+The function defines a struct V which inherits from `Expr::Visitor`.
+The `struct V` has a `Value` object as defined in `value.hpp`.
+This object has both a kind and a data object. `Value` can hold an integer type or a bool type object.
+`Value` also has visit functions for each data type.
+The visit function takes an expression pointer and assigns the type and evaluates the expression.

+The `print` function as defined in `print.hpp` has a very similiar structure to `eval` with a different output.
+Instead of returning a value print outputs the expression in a human readable format.
+The first componenet of `print.hpp` is a function to determine whether or not the expression should be printed with parenthesis.
+Secondly the `print` function prints the expression.

+Finally `check` defined in `type.hpp` checks an expression to ensure proper typing before the expression is evaluated.